HaKunDarI/Mining-bot-hypixel-skyblock/README.md

 This mod will simplify your mining.
-Functions: Automatic commission execution, automatic extraction of any ore, Automatic Gemstone powder Farm.
+Functions: Automatic commission macro, automatic extraction of any ore, Automatic Gemstone powder macro.
 An automatic Nucleus run will be added in a future update.